 - Upon reception of the start-time or stop-time event notification from the PCF, sends PMIC or BMIC to control the (g)PTP functionality for TimeSync service in the DS-TT or NW-TT accordingly.

+- Support for the BMCA result report as requested by AF.

 UE: